Flame: Simplifying Topology Extension in Federated Learning: Evaluation

 \subsection{Extension for New Mechanisms}

 The \textit{developer programming model} and TAG mechanism of \sys facilitate the extension of topologies and the addition of new mechanisms.
-An example of topology extension is illustrated in \fig{fig:topo_hfl_coord}, which shows a Hierarchical Federated Learning (H-FL) topology with a coordinator.
+An example of topology extension is illustrated in \fig{fig:topo_hfl_coord}, which shows an H-FL topology with a coordinator.
 In this paper, we refer to this variant as Coordinated Federated Learning (CO-FL).
-The CO-FL differs from the H-FL in two key aspects: (1) the links between aggregator and trainer form a bipartite graph in the CO-FL, and (2) the coordinator is connected to the rest of the roles.
-Enabling this new variant requires an update to the TAG and update to the implementation of roles in the H-FL TAG to allow communication with the coordinator.
+CO-FL differs from H-FL in two key aspects: (1) the links between aggregator and trainer form a bipartite graph in CO-FL, and (2) the coordinator is connected to the rest of the roles.
+Enabling this new variant requires three types of modifications: (i) an update to the TAG, (ii) an update to the implementation of roles in the H-FL TAG to allow communication with the coordinator, and (iii) dataset group update in the dataset specification.

-{\bf TAG Changes.} In \fig{fig:tag_coord_fl}, we illustrate the changes to the TAG required to add a coordinator to the H-FL topology shown in \fig{fig:tag_expand1}.
-The transformation from the original TAG to the new one, as shown in the figure, involves modifying around 46 lines of configuration.
+{\bf TAG Changes.} In \fig{fig:tag_coord_fl}, we illustrate the modifications required to integrate a coordinator into the H-FL topology depicted in \fig{fig:tag_expand1}.The corresponding TAG representation is illustrated in \fig{fig:example_cofl_schema}.
+The transformation process entails modifying only 46 lines of configuration.
 The majority of the changes (36 lines, 78\%) involve configuring new channels for the coordinator, while the rest of the changes are made to existing roles and channels.
-Notably, the addition of a coordinator requires the use of the \textit{replica} attribute in the aggregator role, which is introduced in \secref{subsection:tag} and allows for the creation of bipartite-like communication links upon TAG expansion.
+The addition of a coordinator requires configuring the \textit{replica} attribute to match the number of aggregators (\secref{subsection:tag}), and allows for the creation of bipartite-like communication links upon TAG expansion.

-{\bf Code Changes.} Following the completion of TAG, the next step is to implement each role in the TAG. \sys's developer programming model allows easy extension without the need for modifying a core library.
+{\bf Code Changes.} Following the completion of TAG, the next step is to implement each role in the TAG. \sys's developer programming model allows easy extension without the need for modifying the core library.
 The developer inherits the base classes of H-FL and implements additional functionality for the coordinator role.
-For example, in CO-FL, while the global aggregator performs the same steps as it does in H-FL, it must receive information from the coordinator about which aggregators to interact within each round.
-To accomplish this, we implement a \texttt{get\_coord\_ends} function associated with a \textit{funcTag} called \texttt{coordinate} (not shown in \fig{fig:tag_coord_fl} for brevity).
-We then use the API in \tref{tbl:prog_api} and update the inherited \texttt{tasklet} chain for the global aggregator, as shown in \fig{fig:cofl_global_agg_code}.
+In CO-FL, while the global aggregator performs the same steps as it does in H-FL, it must receive information from the coordinator about which intermediate aggregators to send and receive model weights as not all intermediate aggregators may be involved in the training for every round.